scottstirling/pi2llm/README.md

 1.  **Open one or more images** in your PixInsight workspace.
 For best results, use images that have been plate-solved with astrometric data and have been saved with processing history and/or XISF or FITS headers.
 2. Go to `Script > Utilities > LLM Assistant` to launch the main tool.
 3. The chat window will appear.
-The first time it is run it will display its Configuration aka Settings dialog.
 See the Configuration section ^ if needed.
 4.  **Select a Target Image:** Use the dropdown menu at the top left of the window to choose an open image to work on.
 5.  **Analyze:** Click the **"Analyze Selected Image"** button.
 The script will gather details about the image and its processing history and send the details to the LLM and, if opted in, a copy of the image as a JPG is sent after being resized to fit the configured maximum dimensions for the LLM API.
 6.  **Chat** The first response from the LLM will appear.
 You can now have a conversation: